 Partnering with the Community

-Unlike international corporate casino operators, the Norfolk Resort and Casino operators are members of the community and plan to reinvest a great deal of time, energy and financial resources back into Norfolk, the Hampton Roads region and the Commonwealth of Virginia as a whole.
+Unlike international corporate casino operators, the HeadWaters Resort & Casino operators are members of the community and plan to reinvest a great deal of time, energy and financial resources back into Norfolk, the Hampton Roads region and the Commonwealth of Virginia as a whole.
 To this end, you can count on the Pamunkey Indian Tribe to be a true partner with the City to make this a project of which we can all be proud.
 The Pamunkey Indian Tribe know what it is like to need better access to essential services and resources and is excited to do their part to give back to the Norfolk community.

-In addition to hands-on partnerships with community organizations and philanthropic causes throughout the City, they are going to be contributing to Norfolk’s flood resiliency plan along the Elizabeth River, making them the first private developer in the entire City to provide critical funding for this important and time-sensitive undertaking that will help protect Norfolk from sea level rise for generations to come.
-With a reservation surrounded by the Pamunkey River and much of its land at wetland, the Tribe is particularly sensitive to flooding and pleased to be part of helping the City address this issue.I'm Ready To Vote YES!
+In addition to hands-on partnerships with community organizations and philanthropic causes throughout the City, the Tribe is going to be contributing to Norfolk’s flood resiliency plan along the Elizabeth River, making them the first private developer in the entire City to provide critical funding for this important and time-sensitive undertaking that will help protect Norfolk from sea level rise for generations to come.
+With a reservation surrounded by the Pamunkey River and much of its land a wetland, the Tribe is particularly sensitive to flooding and pleased to be part of helping the City address this issue.